 As we have witnessed in recent years, there has been a lot of confusion around the use of race and ethnicity in medicine and medical algorithms.
-We are focusing on how race and ethnicity informs and biases precision medicine* diagnostics and therapeutics.
-We are also addressing how machine learning has the potential to both accentuate and reduce existing bias in these precision medicine tasks.
-At this year’s conference, we will provide expert-led discussions of how identity is used in care and how to best advance precision medicine for all populations.
-As we have done over the past several years, we will center on elevating the patient voice and building patient engagement.
+Precision Medicine 2021: Race & Ethnicity focused on how they inform and bias precision medicine* diagnostics and therapeutics.
+We also addressed how machine learning has the potential to both accentuate and reduce existing bias in these precision medicine tasks.
+We provided expert-led discussions of how identity is used in care and how to best advance precision medicine for all populations.
+As we have done in previous years, we centered on elevating the patient voice and building patient engagement.

 Tuesday, September 14, 2021

 9:30 am – 4:00 pm ET